 The northernmost 10 miles of the Appalachian Trail is in Baxter State Park, hosted by the Baxter State Park Authority.
 Baxter State Park is considered a “quasi-State agency” and the Park is managed as a large public trust.
 The AT inside Baxter State Park is managed by the Baxter State Park Authority in accordance with the Trust Communications, rules and policies that govern Baxter State Park.
 Day use hiking of Katahdin has been managed under a controlled use model for the past 3 decades.
 The following policies apply to AT hikers entering Baxter Park:

 - Southbound AT hikers must comply with entrance and camping policies and fees governing the general public.

 - All AT hikers (northbound, southbound, section and flip-flop) must secure a AT Hiker Permit at either Katahdin Stream Campground in Baxter Park or Park Headquarters in Millinocket before or immediately after entering the Park.

-- Northbound AT hikers (thru and section) may camp at “The Birches” at Katahdin Stream if space is available.
+- Northbound AT hikers (thru and section who have hiked 100 miles) may camp at “The Birches” at Katahdin Stream if space is available.
 The Birches is limited to a maximum of 12 persons/night and the fee is $10/person.
 There is no “work for stay” in Baxter State Park.